elevatesystems/accountability/README.md

 * `/billing/orders`
 * `/billing/accounts`

+**Note:** Accountability does not have its own `ApplicationController` and will use yours instead.
+This means that your layouts file will be used.
+Prepend path helpers with `main_app.` to prevent links from breaking within Accountability's default views.

 ### Creating products
 In order to make a `Product`, at least one model must indicate that it is "offerable."
 For example, let's say we want to sell baskets:
 ```ruby